kjappelbaum/pyepal/docs/_build/html/_sources/background.rst.txt

 Background
 ===========

-This package implements a modified version of the `ε-PAL algorithm from Zuluaga et al. <https://jmlr.org/papers/v17/15-047.html>`_ in an object oriented interface for finding the Pareto efficient points in any number of dimensions with any model that can output a standard deviation and a mean.
+This package implements a modified version of the `ε-PAL algorithm from Zuluaga et al. <https://jmlr.org/papers/v17/15-047.html>`_ in an object-oriented interface for finding the Pareto efficient points in any number of dimensions with any model that can output a standard deviation and a mean.

 This implementation has the following features: